diogopalhais/digital-garden/README.md

 ## Deployment

-This site is configured for GitHub Pages deployment.
+This site is deployed to GitHub Pages at [diogopalhais.github.io](https://diogopalhais.github.io).
 Push to `master` to trigger automatic deployment via GitHub Actions.

 To deploy elsewhere: